 This is part one of our posts on SD-WAN technology.
-In the second post, SD-WAN and Branch Networks: Made for Each Other, we examine why this technology is becoming real game change for branch networks.
+In the second post, SD-WAN and Branch Networks: Made for Each Other, we examine why this technology is becoming real game changer for branch networks.

 What is SD-WAN?

 These days, there’s a lot of buzz about SD-WAN and for good reason.
 The SD-WAN market is exploding alongside the growth of edge computing and digital transformation.
 Gartner estimates that by the end of 2023, more than 90% of WAN edge infrastructure refreshes will be SD-WAN (or other virtualized platforms) versus traditional routers.1 But there is also a lot of confusion about what SD-WAN is and why it’s so important.

 SD-WAN stands for Software-Defined Wide Area Network.
 Obviously, it’s a combination of a software-defined network (SDN) and a wide-area network (WAN).
 To better understand what it is, let’s break it down by its parts.

 SDN is a cloud-computing approach used for internal data centers at a headquarters.
 It was designed to enable network administrators to respond quickly to changing business requirements via a centralized interface.

 A WAN is used to connect enterprises over large geographic areas.
 It is the network outside your headquarters which connects your data center to remote locations.
 It traditionally consists of site-to-site Multi-Protocol Label Switching (MPLS) hub-and-spoke architectures connecting branches to headquarters.